 We’re made to be kind

-Darwin observed that humans have an enormous capacity for prosocial, cooperative and altruistic behaviour.
-That is, we’re all capable of kindness if we choose.
+Just like any skill or attribute, people can actively work on building their compassion and develop a mindset conducive to kindness and understanding towards others.
+Darwin observed that humans have an enormous capacity for prosocial, cooperative, and altruistic behaviour.2 That is, we’re all capable of kindness if we choose.

 Giving is good for you – the health benefits of being kind

 Though it may sound counterintuitive, there are studies that suggest that the act of providing support or being kind can have profound benefits for the “giver”: